Uniswap/docs/docs/V3/reference/UniswapV3Pool.md

     uint128 amount1Requested
   ) external returns (uint128 amount0, uint128 amount1)
 ```
-Collects fees owed to a position
+Collects tokens owed to a position

-Does not recompute fees, which must be done either via mint, burn or poke.
-Must be called by the position
+Does not recompute fees earned, which must be done either via mint or burn of any amount of liquidity.
+Collect must be called by the position owner.
+To withdraw only token0 or only token1, amount0Requested or
-owner.
-To withdraw no fees for a token, amount0Requested or amount1Request may be set to zero.
-To withdraw all fees owed, caller may
-pass any value greater than the fees owed.
+amount1Requested may be set to zero.
+To withdraw all tokens owed, caller may pass any value greater than the
+actual tokens owed, e.g. type(uint128).max.
+Tokens owed may be from accumulated swap fees or burned liquidity.

 #### Parameters:
 | Name | Type | Description                                                          |